-- 2. A FATF Statement on High Risk Jurisdictions Subject to a Call for Action was published on 23 February 2024.
+2. A FATF Statement on High Risk Jurisdictions Subject to a Call for Action was published on 28 June 2024.
 Since February 2020, in light of the COVID-19 pandemic, the FATF has paused the review process for Iran and Democratic People's Republic of Korea, given that they are already subject to the FATF's call for countermeasures.
-Iran reported in January 2024 with no material changes in the status of its action plan.
-Given heightened proliferation financing risks, the FATF reiterates its call to apply countermeasures on these high-risk jurisdictions. - 3.
-To recap, the Democratic People's Republic of Korea is subject to a FATF call on its members and other jurisdictions to apply countermeasures to protect the international financial system from the ongoing money laundering and terrorist financing risks emanating from the jurisdiction. - 4.
-Meanwhile, Iran is subject to a FATF call on its members and other jurisdictions to apply, in line with Recommendation 19 Note (i.e. Higher Risk Countries) - - (a) increased supervisory examination for branches and subsidiaries of financial institutions based in Iran; - (b) enhanced relevant reporting mechanisms or systematic reporting of financial transactions; and - (c) increased external audit requirements for financial groups with respect to any of their branches and subsidiaries located in Iran.
+Since February 2020, only Iran once reported in January 2024 with no material changes in the status of its action plan.
+Given heightened proliferation financing risks, the FATF reiterates its call to apply countermeasures on these high-risk jurisdictions.

+3. To recap, the Democratic People's Republic of Korea is subject to a FATF call on its members and other jurisdictions to apply countermeasures to protect the international financial system from the ongoing money laundering (ML), terrorist financing (TF), and proliferation financing risks emanating from the jurisdiction.

+4. Meanwhile, Iran is subject to a FATF call on its members and other jurisdictions to apply, in line with Recommendation 19 Note (i.e. Higher Risk Countries) -

+- (a) increased supervisory examination for branches and subsidiaries of financial institutions based in Iran; - (b) enhanced relevant reporting mechanisms or systematic reporting of financial transactions; and

+(c) increased external audit requirements for financial groups with respect to any of their branches and subsidiaries located in Iran.

-Note According to Recommendation 23, (DNFBPs) should be required to comply with the higher-risk countries requirements set out in Recommendation 19.
+^{Note} According to Recommendation 23, (designated non-financial businesses and professions (DNFBPs)) should be required to comply with the higher-risk countries requirements set out in Recommendation 19.